apiflask/apiflask/docs/usage.md

     return {'hello': name}
 ```

-The `abort_json()` and `HTTPError` accept the following arugments:
+The `abort_json()` and `HTTPError` accept the following arguments:

 - `status_code`: The status code of the error (4XX and 5xx).
 - `message`: The simple description of the error.
 If not provided,
     the reason phrase of the status code will be used.
-- `detail`: The detail information of the error, it can be used to
+- `detail`: The detailed information of the error, it can be used to
-    provided addition information such as custom error code, documentation
+    provide additional information such as custom error code, documentation
     URL, etc.
-- `headers`: A dict of headers used in error response.
+- `headers`: A dict of headers used in the error response.

 ## Overview of `apiflask` package